-PBI policy on the nationality of the people who are part of the projects
+PBI policy on the nationality of the members of the projects in the field

-If you are interested in the work of Peace Brigades International (PBI), we encourage you to consult the web, https://www.peacebrigades.org/, where you can get information about projects in other countries where you could apply.
+If you are interested in the work of Peace Brigades International (PBI), we encourage you to check the website, where you can obtain information on existing projects in other countries where your help may be welcome.

-We appreciate your interest and we encourage you to continue working in the defense of human rights defenders.
+We thank you for your interest and we encourage you to continue working in the defense of human rights defenders.

 For more information, please contact email@example.com